mason-daniel/iceberg/README.md

  expected point defect count    79750.101731338393
  68% confidence interval <d>    2.4003330183428973      :   4.0573710318732701      :   5.6838009270568639
  ```
-This gets a much better guess for the distribution.
+This gets a much better guess for the distribution - note that the size and the defect count now look good.
 We can also force the correct number of point defects, if we know it.
-Here I know the correct number is 74859,
+Here I know the correct number is 70296,
 ```
-./bin/iceberg -f ../data/test.dat -vol 1e8 -rho 0.000749 -omega0 1
+./bin/iceberg -f ../data/test.dat -vol 1e8 -rho 0.000703 -omega0 1

  chi-square value               29.935767339047434
  alpha value                   0.43641703226706613
- observed defect count          1000.0000000000000 expected defect count          1179.2473136855754 observed pointdefect count     70671.476368651391 expected point defect count    74900.000000000015
+ observed defect count          1000.0000000000000 expected defect count          1179.2473136855754 observed pointdefect count     70671.476368651391 expected point defect count    70300.000000000015
  68% confidence interval <d>    2.4032303048198380      :   4.0872141811268046      :   5.7393234093803907
 ```